realmcu/HoneyGUI/doc/en/widgets/gui_text.md

-# Text widget
+# Text

 The text widget is the basic widget used to display text, which can be used to output text in different fonts, different colors, and different sizes to the screen.
-In order to draw text, the font file can be standard .ttf file or customized .bin file.
+In order to draw text, the font file can be a standard .ttf file or a customized .bin file.

 ## Features